genGit963/RV_NODE_JS/1. Core_Nodejs_Concepts/9_events.md

 ### Conclusion

 The event-driven model in Node.js, facilitated by the `EventEmitter` class, is a powerful paradigm for managing asynchronous operations.
-By understanding how to create, emit, listen, and handle events, developers can build scalable and efficient applications.
+By understanding how to `create`, `emit`, `listen`, and `handle events`, developers can build scalable and efficient applications.

 The flowchart provided summarizes the key processes involved in working with events, emphasizing the cyclical nature of event registration and handling in Node.js.